snowYarik/flutter-facebook-auth/README.md

 ✅ Don't forget to leave your like if this plugin was useful for you.

-> **IMPORTANT**: Upon installation of this plugin, configuration is needed on Android before running the project again.
-If this is not done, an error of **No implementation found** would show because the Facebook SDK on Android would throw an Exception error if the configuration is not yet defined.
-This error also locks the other plugins in your project, so if the plugin is not yet needed, either remove it or comment it out from the pubspec.yaml file.
+> **IMPORTANT**: When you install this plugin you need to configure the plugin on Android before run the project again .
+If you don't do it you will have a **No implementation found** error because the facebook SDK on Android throws an Exception when the configuration is not defined yet and this locks the other plugins in your project.
+If you don't need the plugin yet please remove or comment it.

+---